Denbighshire County Council: Political control

+The council has been under no overall control since its creation in 1996.
+A Labour and Plaid Cymru coalition formed to run the council following the May 2022 election.
+The leader of the council is Jason McLellan, of Labour, and the council's cabinet comprises six Labour and three Plaid Cymru councillors.

-The first election to the new council was held in 1995, initially operating as a shadow authority before coming into its powers on 1 April 1996.
-Political control of the council since 1996 has been as follows: The last election was 5 May 2022 when the number of councillors elected increased from 47 to 48.
+The first election to the new council was held in 1995.
+It initially operated as a shadow authority alongside the outgoing authorities until coming into its powers on 1 April 1996.
+Political control of the council since 1996 has been as follows:

 Leadership

 The leaders of the council since 2000 have been:

-Since May 2022 the council has been led by Jason McLellan, of Labour.
-The cabinet is formed of six Labour and three Plaid Cymru councillors.
-He was preceded by Hugh Evans, a farmer from Llanelidan, who led the council for over 14 years, who was first elected as leader of the council on 6 November 2007.
-This followed a vote of no confidence in the previous leader, Rhiannon Hughes, two weeks beforehand.
-Prior to Hughes, Plaid Cymru councillor Eryl Williams was leader, from 2002 until 2004.

 From April 2022 the council leader was paid a salary of £53,550.